-If you’re a student ages 13-18 with a passion for mental health advocacy and building a healthier relationship with technology and social media, Arianna Huffington’s Thrive Global wants to publish your work!
+If you’re a student ages 13-18 with a passion for mental health advocacy and building stronger relationships with your friends, family, and peers, Arianna Huffington’s Thrive Global wants to publish your work!

 On World Mental Health Day on October 10th, in response to startling statistics about the rise of student mental health concerns (over 90 percent of Generation Z students say they’re stressed out, according to the American Psychological Association’s 2018 Stress in America report), Thrive Global launched Thrive on Campus, a major ongoing initiative anchored by a special section devoted to stories from the student and educational communities about improving mental health and well-being in class and beyond.

-Thrive is partnering on a special Op-Ed Writing Competition with Write the World, an interactive online global community for student writers to develop their voices, refine their editing skills, and get their work published on an international platform.
+Thrive is partnering on another special Essay Writing Competition with Write the World, an interactive online global community for student writers to develop their voices, refine their editing skills, and get their work published on an international platform.
 Thrive’s Editorial Director, Marina Khidekel, will be the guest judge.

 What’s in it for you: